whosonfirst/go-whosonfirst-uri/README.md

 ### wof-cat

-Expand and concatenate Who's On First IDs and print them to `STDOUT`.
+Expand and concatenate one or more Who's On First IDs and print them to `STDOUT`.

 ```
 ./bin/wof-cat -h